Realtor.com vs. Zillow: A Comparison

 See For Yourself: A Closer Look at Virtual Assistants

 The popularity and acceptance of virtual assistants will grow over the next decade.
-It is estimated that, in 2020, 40% of the entire US task force are virtual professionals.
 Today’s use cases for these task-oriented professionals are vast.
 “Freelance virtual assistant services” will be one of the biggest industries in terms of employment and global revenue by the end of the decade.